confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

     **dbserver1.inventory.customers** is the name of the table within the Postgres database you will be setting up in a later section.

-    > **Note:** Topics have many configurable parameters that dictate how Kafka handles messages.
+    > **Note:** Topics have many configurable parameters that dictate how messages are handled.
 A complete list of those configurations for Confluent Cloud can be found [here](https://docs.confluent.io/cloud/current/using/broker-config.html).
 If you are interested in viewing the default configurations, you can view them in the Topic Summary on the right side.

 6. After creation, the **Topics UI** allows you to monitor production and consumption throughput metrics and the configuration parameters for your topics.
 When you begin sending messages to Confluent Cloud, you will be able to view those messages and message schemas.